lokichubs/lokichubs.github.io/_projects/5_project.md

     Example of Jigging Design in Siemens NX
 </div>

-In the year of 2023, the Purdue FSAE team placed 2nd overall!!
+In the year of 2023, the Purdue FSAE team placed 2nd overall in the National Michigan races!!